 As an archetypal example of a celebrity who rose from obscurity — Kutcher was literally an Iowa farm boy and was an engineering student when a talent agent first noticed him — he probably feels as if he's involved in a masquerade every day when he wakes up famous.
 Unlike so many other celebrities, he seems to be having fun; you never hear about him throwing Russell Crowe hissy fits or punching out photographers, and as he demonstrated on a recent "Letterman" appearance, he tweets back to some of his 5 million-plus Twitter followers personally.

-On his Friday afternoon feed, Kutcher argued with somebody about whether deregulation had helped cause the Gulf oil spill, re-tweeted favorable comments about “Killers,” and hit a few people back with thank-you notes.
-No publicist or personal assistant wrote 8220;@delanaay glad u liked it” or 8220;@FionaChan thanx 4 checking itbout” [sic].
-Apparently there’s a biodiesel truck on his parents’ farm!
+On his Friday afternoon feed, Kutcher argued with somebody about whether deregulation had helped cause the Gulf oil spill, re-tweeted favorable comments about "Killers," and hit a few people back with thank-you notes.
+No publicist or personal assistant wrote "@delanaay glad u liked it" or "@FionaChan thanx 4 checking itbout" [sic].
+Apparently there's a biodiesel truck on his parents' farm!
 The guy just makes it hard to dislike him.

 Which brings me back to the question of whether Kutcher really wants to be the Gable of the 'teens, or whether appearing in sub-mediocre fare like "Killers" — which is bungled rather than flat-out terrible — is all the movie-stardom he wants and needs.
 One Hollywood studio executive suggested to me that lowered expectations might be part of the Kutcher master plan: People think of him as the "That '70s Show" goofball and the prankster from "Punk'd" and a dim-bulb celebrity trophy husband, and they don't notice that he's becoming the Ruler of All Entertainment Media.